-This area refers to operational safety, which prevents ground and air aircraft accidents.
+This area refers to operational safety, which prevents ground and air accidents for aircraft.
 This prevention begins in our administrative offices with the recruitment of trained staff and the guarantee of quality services and products.
 Therefore, operational safety management is a priority that involves all areas of our organization.